 Hi all.
-First of all my thanks to Visit Sithonia for asking me to out a few words to paper about the region.
+First of all my thanks to Visit Sithonia for asking me to put a few words to paper about the region.

 I am a regular traveler to Greece, I spend most of my time in a town called Nea Kallikratia, which is approx. 35 km from Thessaloniki on the Chalkidiki coastline.
 I have been coming to Greece for the last 10 years, and even with all of the economic problems Greece is undergoing all I can say is WOW!!
-One thing I have to do when I get to Greece hires a car, as it ties in with my second profession, a photographer.
+One thing I have to do when I get to Greece hires a car, as it ties in with my second profession, photography.
 I have traveled all over the northern areas and places in mid-Greece, I have driven the furthest points north and also last year over to Lefkada and back.
 So my knowledge of this amazing country is pretty vast.
 Along the way, I have met some truly amazing people to whom I have spoken.
 Listened to and spent many a good night with great company listening to their life stories.
 The only remaining feat of Greece is the truly amazing places, far too many to mention in one document.
-However, there is one region which, I proudly have a massive love for… SITHONIA.
+However, there is one region that, I proudly have a massive love for… SITHONIA.
 Why?
 Am I just saying that because I am writing a document about it?
 NO!!
 Not.
 I have written a few reports of my travels over the years, given acclaim to some truly amazing and magical places including Sithonia and the towns that populate it but never a concise report on the region as this is going to be.